UDC-GAC/SeQual-Stream/README.md

 * **1: Configuration section.** Allows the user to specify different parameters, like the input file, the output folder, the log level, using or not streaming mode ...
 * **2: Filters section.** Allows the user to select which filters should be applied, as well as their corresponding parameters.
 * **3: Trimmers section.** Allows the user to select which trimmers should be applied, as well as their corresponding parameters.
-* **4: Formmatters sections.** Allows the user to select which formatters should be applied.
+* **4: Formmatters section.** Allows the user to select which formatters should be applied.
-* **5: Statistics sections.** Allows the user to select which statistics should be computed.
+* **5: Statistics section.** Allows the user to select which statistics should be computed.
 * **6: Output section.** A console-like window that shows useful information to the user about the status of the data processing.

 ## SeQual-Stream features